reemsalah15/Mastering_Embedded_Systems/C_Programming/C_Basics/Assignments/README.md

-# Assignment for basics of C programming
+# Assignments for basics of C programming